travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/hotel-solutions/transfers.md

 This workflow assumes that you have previously activated the Hotel+Transfer feature.
 {{% /alert %}}

+### Search
+No changes are required in this step.

 ### Quote

-You don’t have to add anything to your current structure.
-We will use the hotel geolocation to identify nearby airports as well as the check-in and check-out dates for arrival and departure respectively, and also the number of guests will determine the passengers to transfer.
+You don’t have to add anything to your current structure as we will use the hotel geolocation to identify nearby airports as well as the check-in and check-out dates for arrival and departure respectively, and also the number of guests will determine the passengers to transfer.

 Within the current hotel information, you will find a list of transfer options which includes information about the pick-up and drop-off locations, images, vehicle types, price, cancellation policies, paxes and baggage limits.
+This information is in the GraphQL Extensions section of the response.

 Every transfer option comes with an OptionId that uniquely identifies the product.
 This identifier will be required to book a transfer in the book step.

 This is the response structure (removed data information for brevity):

 ```json
 {